-Up to three awards of $1,500 each will be presented annually to enable recipients to complete substantive instructional research projects related to the teaching of psychology suitable for posting on the Society for the Teaching of Psychology (STP) website as a teaching resource.
+Up to five awards of $1,500 each will be presented annually to enable recipients to complete substantive instructional research projects related to the teaching of psychology suitable for posting on the Society for the Teaching of Psychology (STP) website as a teaching resource.
 Or, if the project is an empirical study, for publication in Teaching of Psychology or another SoTL journal.
 Proposals may be general in focus or specific to a particular psychology course or student population.
 Research may be empirical (e.g., an investigation to determine which strategies are most successful in preventing cheating), experiential (e.g. a critical summary and evaluation of time-tested methods of assessing learning in child development courses), or reviews of the literature on new topics in psychology (e.g., producing an annotated bibliography of readings or Internet resources in cross-cultural psychology).
 Proposals to create internet sites will not be funded unless the posted resource captures the same information in a print-friendly file (.doc, .pdf, .rtf); given its mission to provide readers with high quality, peer-reviewed materials, OTRP will not link to outside Internet sources because they cannot be monitored continuously.
 The average IRA funding rate since tracking began in 2012 is 33 percent.

 The purpose of the Instructional Resource Awards is twofold: (1) to stimulate the development of teaching resource materials that can be subsequently duplicated and distributed to interested teachers of psychology by the Society’s Office of Teaching Resources in Psychology, and (2) to encourage instructional research relevant to the teaching of psychology at the university, college, community college, or high school level, either of which can be subsequently posted as a Teaching Resource on the STP website for interested teachers of psychology, or published in Teaching of Psychology or similar SoTL journal.

 Any member of APA Division 2: Society for the Teaching of Psychology is eligible to apply for an OTRP Instructional Resource Award, except that current members of the Society’s Executive Committee and the IRA Committee are ineligible to apply.